Viktor286/timezones-fullstack-app/README.md

 # Timezones App

-This is a challenge project to make fullstack app from scratch in 20-hours.
+This is a challenge project to make fullstack app from scratch in 20-hours of work within 5 days.

 The app based on MERN stack and has a login auth system and shows the time in different timezones.